The Ultimate Neolith Countertops

 • Neolith Carrara

-Note that even though Neolith is man-made, the color match can vary depending on the manufacturer’s dye lot.
-This is important for you to consider when updating your kitchen as you will want to buy all the Neolith sintered stone slabs needed to complete your remodel in a single purchase from the same dye lot.
+Note: Because Neolith is man-made, color shades can vary depending on the manufacturer’s dye lot.
+Before you update a kitchen or bathroom, be sure to buy all the Neolith sintered stone slabs you need in a single purchase, and confirm they are from the same dye lot.

 Video: Neolith Kitchen Design Ideas

-Neolith sintered stone finishes are quite unique and will suit any kitchen design style or personal taste for home or commercial use.
-Choices include:
+Neolith offers a range of sintered stone finishes to suit any kitchen design style, for the home or for commercial use.
+Neolith countertop finishes include:

 • Natural Honed - matte, honed finish as on natural stone